wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 a new slab by calling `allocSlab()`. `allocSlab()` attemps to dequeue one from `freeList`, and calls system allocator to allocate one from the global heap.
 The current slab is also pushed into `curPhaseList`.

+When a weave phase completes, we attempt to reclaim some slabs by calling `advance()` with two arguments, both in zll clocks.
+The first argument, `prodCycle`, is the maximum cycle in the last bound phase, which is used to tag the current slab list for later reclamation, serving as a high water mark.
+After simulating events whose creation cycle is greater than the tag, the current slab list can be moved to the free list.
+The second argument, `usedCycle`, is the zll clock of the most recently simulated event.
+All slabs from previous phases whose tag is smaller than this value can be moved to the free list.

 ### Timing Events

 The timing event object has a few member variables with the word "cycle" in it.
 Among them, `privCycle` seems to be unused